Script Coordinator: 2012-2013

 Associate Script Producer: 2014

 Gary Sewell entered university, undertaking a Bachelor of Psychology and a Bachelor of Commerce at the University of Western Australia.
 After this, he completed a Masters of Professional Communications (Screen Studies) at the Western Australian Film Academy in 2008.
 He was funded in his graduating year to produce a short film, Shatter.
 The following year, he received a development grant for an original series titled Strange Practice.

-Afterwards, he secured a ScreenWest funded attachment to Southern Star, which led to first television job was on the Nine Network series, Rescue Special Ops in 2009, as a Researcher and Script Co-Ordinator.
-He eventually moved up the ranks and became a Trainee Script Editor the following year.
-In 2011, after the conclusion of Rescue Special Ops, he began working on Wild Boys as a Trainee Script Editor.
+Afterwards, he secured a ScreenWest funded attachment to Southern Star, which led to first television job was on the Nine Network series, Rescue Special Ops in 2009, as a researcher and script coordinator.
+He eventually moved up the ranks and became a trainee script editor the following year.
+In 2011, he began working on Wild Boys in the same role.

-In 2011, Gary joined the Home and Away script department, under the Supervising Script Producer, Louise Bowes, as a Script Co-Ordinator, then was promoted through the ranks to Storyliner, Script Editor and Associate Script Producer.
+In 2012, Gary joined the Home and Away script department as a script coordinator.
 He wrote his first episode in 2013 (Ep#5714).

-Gary was promoted to Script Producer in early 2014, with his first episode in the role going to air on 14th October 2014 (Ep#6071), and over his tenure Gary oversaw the scripting of such storylines as Marilyn‘s amnesia, Charlotte King’s rampage of terror and Brax‘s wrongful imprisonment.
+After working his way through the ranks, Gary was promoted to script producer in early 2014, with his first episode in the role going to air on 14th October 2014 (Ep#6071), and over his tenure Gary oversaw the scripting of such storylines as Marilyn‘s amnesia, Charlotte King’s rampage of terror and Brax‘s wrongful imprisonment.
 His final episode aired on 28th July 2016 (Ep#6480).

 In 2013 he worked on Sam Atwell‘s play, Set, a murder mystery centred around the murder of a soap star on the set of their show.